The Potential of Direct to Consumer in Ecommerce

 Selling through these platforms provides access to a vast customer base and takes advantage of the marketplace’s established infrastructure.
 However, the challenge lies in differentiating the brand and competing against other sellers.
 While marketplaces can offer substantial sales growth opportunities, it’s essential for DTC brands to build a strong brand identity and deliver exceptional customer experiences to stand out.

-According to Statista, Amazon’s third-party sellers accounted for 61% of gross merchandise sales on the platform in 2020.
+According to Marketplace Pulse, Amazon’s third-party sellers accounted for 58% of gross merchandise sales on the platform in 2020.

 4. Brick-and-Click: